w3c/market-data-odrl-profile/CGCharter.md

 ## Deliverables

 ### Specifications
 The group aims to deliver a market-data profile for ODRL as an ontology.
-We hope to do this within six months.
+It aims to do this within six months.

 ### Non-Normative Reports
 The group will also report on the licenses, use cases, and test cases it has used to guide the development of the profile.